stscoundrel/travers/README.md

 - Event Scheduler action to trigger it daily
 - Storage bucket for event data storage
 - Required storage buckets & permissions

-To be added:
-- Messaging on new events.
+- Messaging events for alerts.

 ### Whats in the name?

-One meaning of _Travers_ is _someone who lives at a crossing place_.
+One meaning of *Travers* is "_someone who lives at a crossing place_".
 To get to activities which this Travers monitors, you'll have to cross body of water and some other things.